 With granite, choose a mid-range color.
 Darker stones will absorb heat and you can burn your hand if you touch a really hot countertop.

 Another durable stone option is soapstone.
-Available in a range of gray to black shades, your color choices are limited but soapstone has lots of pros in its favor, like heat-, stain- and bacteria-resistance.
-Also, unlike granite, soapstone is non porous so regular sealing isn't necessary.
+Available in a range of gray to black shades, your color choices are limited but soapstone has lots of pros in its favor, like heat-, stain- and bacteria resistance.
+Also, unlike granite, soapstone is non-porous so regular sealing isn't necessary.
 It can also stand up to acidic foods, like citrus, vinegar and tomatoes, which is a big bonus in any kitchen prep area.

 It's at the top of the trend heap right now thanks to its clean, contemporary look, but choosing concrete’s not a no-brainer.
 Why?
 It's prone to cracking if not installed correctly.
 "When we do custom concrete counters we reinforce them with tensile steel," says Steve.
 "And you still have to worry about cracking."

 Finding an experienced installer is everything.
-If you do, you'll have virtually infinite range of custom color options, and can even integrate features like a draining board beside the sink.
+If you do, you'll have a virtually infinite range of custom color options, and can even integrate features like a draining board beside the sink.
 Concrete must be sealed on installation and resealed regularly.

 Aesthetics are important but when it comes to building an outdoor kitchen, functionality and durability reign supreme.
 Read our professional tips to budget, plan and design an outdoor kitchen that will add value to your home and lifestyle.